 - Low stretch with no recoil

-Overall, the X-Bull winch rope provides excellent value for money when compared against many of the premium alternatives.
-It also has the largest breaking strength, which may be very beneficial for certain applications.Check it Out
+The X-Bull synthetic winch rope provides the best value for money when compared against many of the premium alternatives.
+It also has the largest breaking strength, which may be very beneficial for certain pulling applications.Check it Out

-Another popular brand among off road enthusiasts is Smittybilt.
-The premium 97712 synthetic winch rope is manufactured from a quality dyneema SK-75 fiber, which the Smittybilt claim is 1/7 of the weight of a steel cable alternative.
+Smittybilt are another popular brand among off road enthusiasts and are well-known for their premium products.
+Their 97712 synthetic winch rope is manufactured from a quality dyneema SK-75 fiber, which according to the brand is 1/7 of the weight of a steel cable alternative.

 - 12,000 LBS breaking strength